Home > Blogs > Can the Sun Raise your Blood Pressure?

-Routine medical checkups usually include getting your blood pressure checked.
+Routine medical check-ups usually include getting your blood pressure checked.
 So, what do your blood pressure numbers signify and why is it so crucial to have this reading under control?
 Blood pressure is simply stated as the measurement of force used by your heart to pump blood through the circulatory system around your body.

-Hypertension levels which are over 140/90 mm Hg, has been labeled the “silent killer” and the most common non-communicable disease (NCD) in India with a staggering rate of around 1.5 million deaths per year.
+Hypertension levels which are over 140/90 mm Hg, has been labelled the “silent killer” and the most common non-communicable disease (NCD) in India with a staggering rate of around 1.5 million deaths per year.
 A reading of 120/80 mm Hg is considered to be healthy and keeps you away from a list of life-threatening medical complications, the most important being heart attacks or strokes.

-A headache or even a pounding sound in the ears can go as an unnoticed symptom, weakness or a sense of fatigue, shortness of breath, at times blurry vision, can all be symptoms of high blood pressure.
+A headache or even a pounding in your ears can go unnoticed as a symptom of high blood pressure, as can weakness or a feeling of fatigue, shortness of breath, and sometimes blurry vision.
 If left untreated, hypertension can cause severe irreversible damage to your arteries slowly and surely, and this damage eventually results in heart failure.

 Another interesting factor that can help lower your blood pressure is spending more time outdoors in the sun, which in turn helps lower your blood pressure.
-Overall blood pressure readings are usually higher in the winter due to narrowing of blood vessels which in turn increases the pressure of blood flow.
+Overall blood pressure readings are usually higher in the winter due to the narrowing of blood vessels which in turn increases the pressure of blood flow.

 Vitamin D, which is another important component in the human body is linked to the amount of sun exposure that a person receives.
-Studies show that individuals who have higher than normal levels of vitamin D in their bodies experience lower blood pressure readings and were also at a considerably lower risk of developing hypertension in the future.
+Studies show that individuals who have higher than normal levels of vitamin D in their bodies experience lower blood pressure readings and have a lower risk of developing hypertension in the future.
 Interestingly blood pressure levels do fluctuate depending on the season and environmental factors where the readings are at their all-time high during the colder months that is in winter.